Rappler at 10: Voices behind the art you see on Rappler

 “Photoshop was not taught when I was in college nor was it a common industry tool,” recalled Emil.
 “Today, kids learn to draw digital almost simultaneously with their crayons and paper.
 Around the early 2000s, digital cameras and software became more affordable and accessible to the public.”

-Rappler’s digital artist services all departments and units of Rappler – from the reporters to the sales team.
+Rappler’s digital artists service all departments and units of Rappler – from the reporters to the sales team.
 Regular requests are emailed to them and then an artist is assigned to fulfill that task.
-They are expected to have something in half an hour or less – and if you have trouble believing that, just scroll the Rappler website and you can see how quick the team could turn around with its visual ideas.
+They are expected to have something in half an hour or less – and if you have trouble believing that, just scroll through the Rappler website and you can see the team’s quick turnaround with its visual ideas.

 Emil, for example, used to have to think about quantities of paint and other materials, but now that it’s no longer a consideration, the process becomes a little more liberating.
-“Having the CTRL+Z option to instantly undo and erase makes you bolder with your artistic choices,” he says.
+“Having the CTRL+Z option to instantly undo and erase makes you bolder with your artistic choices,” he said.
 “While you brew the idea or concept in your head, you’re able to squeeze out more possibilities and try out different combinations until you find the best one.”
-On the flip side, this process can be very time consuming so knowing when to stop and say “that is enough” is a key creative decision as well.
+On the flip side, this process can be very time-consuming, so knowing when to stop and say “that is enough” is a key creative decision too.

 At the height of the pandemic and with more time spent online in 2020, there was an increasing number of opinion articles being submitted and published.
 Guia Abogado joined to meet that demand – creating visuals to depict and represent the diversity of voices being heard.

 The Rappler artists constantly face the challenge of dealing with a short turnaround time to convey complex and nuanced ideas.
-Add to that the fleeting nature of the digital world where the lifespan of their artworks are directly related to the news cycle.
+Add to that the fleeting nature of the digital world where the life span of their artworks is directly related to the news cycle.
 According to Nico, it’s about finding the balance of being detached while giving the artwork the attention and care it needs.

 The visual, the visceral